 We reserve the right to take down any material posted on our platform that may violate someone else’s intellectual property rights.
 We may do so in response to a “DMCA takedown notice” after a copyright owner has submitted a copyright infringement complaint (see our DMCA guidelines on how copyright complaints are filed).
 If we receive such a notice and take down your class listing, we will let you know and provide you the opportunity to submit a counter-notice (also described in our DMCA guidelines), or to update your content in such a way that it does not infringe on anyone else’s copyrights.
 Note that this DMCA process does not apply to trademark infringement.

 If you’d like to learn more about copyright and trademarks, below are a few resources that might be helpful.
-We cannot vouch for the accuracy or completeness of the information provided in these websites.
+We cannot vouch for the accuracy or completeness of the information provided in these websites, and we encourage you to conduct your own independent research on these topics.

 - Copyright: https://www.copyright.gov/help/faq/faq-definitions.html